JasonHezhengFan/MLproject/README.md

 # MLproject
 project in ML

-first part is manually implement adaboost algorithm with model visualization and returned praremter of different iteration.
+first part is manually implement adaboost algorithm and model demonstrating(visualization) and returned praremter of different iteration.

 second part is using adaboost to solve real life probelm regarding classify workpieces quality.